roman-milk/roman-milk.github.io/the-bought-husband.md

+===

- ****** The Bought Husband Ch.
-02 ****** byJust_Plain_Bob© The honeymoon was as bogus as the wedding had been.
+The honeymoon was as bogus as the wedding had been.
 The script had been given to me well before hand so that I would be able to play my part so that any observer would only see what they thought was a happily married couple.
 Gloria was a conspiracy freak and she saw people everywhere whose sole purpose was to prove that she hadn't met the terms of her father's will.

  "I know you don't believe it Jack, but the people in charge of the charities and foundations that will get the money if I don't meet the conditions of daddy's will are going to do their best to find a way to get that money.
 They like their half million a year salaries and they will do their absolute best to get my money.
 You absolutely have to be a convincing husband."